EddyLuten/bhreia.com/docs/adventures/blue-skies/places/survivors-camp.md

 ## Encountering Londrina

 Walking on crutches and missing a leg is [[londrina]], the priestess of Melora.
 The other camp members don't particularly like her since she's Dragonborn, but still accept her healing abilities when needed.
-More recently, she hasn't been healing as much, but right after the disaster, she brought back many from the brink of death.She will recognize [[sah-sauj]] from the day of the disaster, but not the others.
+More recently, she hasn't been healing as much, but right after the disaster, she brought back many from the brink of death.

-TODO: what does she have to offer?
+She will recognize [[sah-sauj]] from the day of the disaster, but not the others.
+However, she will also remember that he was a "cleric of brother."
+She understands that brother is [[amalchi]] and will tell Weslan about this.

+## Talking to Weslan

+Welan can update the group with information about:

+- [[gadot]]'s dad [[phillipe]] never having returned from [[marram]]
+- [[tiran]]'s mom [[sophia]] waiting for new on him at the [[ironstone-forge]]

+If he trusts them and the gang can convince him that [[londrina]]'s misgivings about [[sah-sauj]] are unfounded, he will offer them:

+- A job for gold: [Dr. Malchi, I Presume?](../sidequests/dr-malchi-i-presume.md)
+- An full map of [[marram]]

 ## Leaving the Camp